ashleychontos/pySYD/docs/quickstart.rst

 -----

-Crashteroseismology == crash course into asteroseismology
+crashteroseismology == crash course into asteroseismology
 ###########################################################

 We will go through two examples -- each demonstrating a different usage scenario.
 We will